 Parents can request reasonable adjustments for the test when applying.
 Reasonable adjustments are practical arrangements designed to allow students to access and participate in the test on the same basis as students without a disability, in accordance with the National Disability Standards for Education 2005.

 Information about disability

 On the application, parents must disclose information about a child’s disability, including a medical or behavioural condition that could affect his or her safety or performance during the test, or that might require a life-saving response such as medication.
 Parents can also request reasonable adjustments for the test.

 Requesting reasonable adjustments

-The Team may contact you and/or the school to confirm the existing adjustments the student has at school.
-In many cases, if the requested adjustments are already provided at school, the Team can arrange for these in the test.
+The Unit may contact you and/or the school to confirm the existing adjustments the student has at school.
+In many cases, if the requested adjustments are already provided at school, the Unit can arrange for these in the test.

-The Team will try to assist in unforeseeable emergency situations such as a broken arm just before the test.
-However, some adjustments for existing conditions, such as enlarged print, cannot be modified or added to after 18 May 2022.
-Adjustments requested after 18 May 2022 cannot be guaranteed.
+The Unit will try to assist in unforeseeable emergency situations such as a broken arm just before the test.
+However, some adjustments for existing conditions, such as enlarged print, cannot be modified or added to after 19 May 2023.
+Adjustments requested after 19 May 2023 cannot be guaranteed.

 Examples of reasonable adjustments

 Examples of reasonable adjustments could include but are not limited to large print or coloured test papers, extra time, medical equipment, answering in the question paper, specific seating and taking medications into the test room.

 A person trained in anaphylaxis response will be present at each test centre.
 Parents of students with anaphylaxis sitting the test must take an anaphylaxis kit to the chief invigilator before the test starts.
 The Unit will send these parents information about the anaphylaxis kit well before the test day.